ParikshitaJain/PortfolioProjects/README.md

 ## Project Descriptions

+### E-Commerce Data Analysis
+- **Objective:** This project involves analyzing the 2023 e-commerce transactional data for a UK-based retailer to identify key sales trends, customer behaviors, and product performance.
+- **Tools Used:** Python, Power BI (Analysis and Visualisation)

 ### MoMA Art Collection Analysis
 - **Objective:** Explore the Museum of Modern Art (MoMA) collection dataset to find patterns in artist contributions and artwork types.
 - **Tools Used:** Python (Data Cleaning, EDA, Data Insights, NLP), Tableau for interactive dashboard.